Join the Dutch water sector taking the stage with a packed programme

 The programme for the Netherlands Pavilion for the Global Goals Week will focus on several themes linked to the SDGs: water, food, energy, sustainable and smart solutions and more.
 With the Abu Dhabi Sustainability Week (ADSW) and the Water, Energy and Food Trilateral Summit, the Global Goals week features a packed programme.

-Dutch water sector event: ‘Water, Energy & Food for Cities, Industries and Agriculture: Global challenges – integrated local solutions’
+Dutch water sector event: 'Water, Energy & Food for Cities, Industries and Agriculture: Global challenges – Integrated Local Solutions'

 The Netherlands will hold a water seminar focused on global challenges and integrated solutions as well as regional issues within the Gulf region.
 We seek to foster cooperation on water issues in the Gulf region and around the world through local partners while seeking the best approach to forming partnerships and finding solutions to existing challenges.
+Water seminar sub-themes:

-Integrated Water Resource Management in water-scarce areas
+Integrated Water Resource Management in Water-scarce Areas

 The 17 Sustainable Development Goals recognise the links between well-being, economic prosperity and a healthy environment.
 Progress towards 12 of the SDGs is directly related to the sustainable use of resources for the production, distribution and use of water, food and energy, with major implications for all ecosystems.
 Understanding the Water-Energy-Food Nexus is crucial and identifying nexus interdependencies is essential to driving more integrated policy approaches.